Gorzontrok/Mods-Broforce/007_Patch/README.md

 # 007_Patch
- It's a patch that add the 5th special of 007.
+ It's a patch that add the 5th special of 007, a teargas.

 ## Installation :
  * The latest Release it's in the `/Release` folder.